coderefinery/social-coding/content/software_citation.md

 ## Where to place your code

-- <https://github.com>: public (unlimited) or private (up to 3 collaborators or unlimited educational) repositories
+- <https://github.com>: public or private repositories
 - <https://gitlab.com>: public or private repositories
 - <https://source.coderefinery.org>: public or private repositories